LASER-UMASS/CS320/collegeregistrationsystem-python/README.md

 # Building:

 Here are the step-by-step instructions:

-1. Set the python path to be able to find the application and its test suite `export PYTHONPATH=$PWD` on MacOS/Linux `$env:PYTHONPATH="$PWD"` on Windows (Powershell)
+1. Set the python path to be able to find the application and its test suite:

+    `export PYTHONPATH=$PWD` on MacOS/Linux

+    `$env:PYTHONPATH="$PWD"` on Windows (Powershell)

 2. Create a new testing virtual environment:

     `python -m venv env_testing`

 3. Activate the testing virtual environment:

     `source env_testing/bin/activate` on MacOS/Linux

     `env_testing\Scripts\Activate` on Windows (Powershell)

 4. Install the testing build dependencies:

     `pip install -r requirements.txt`

 # Testing: